fyndalf/redo-log-parser/README.md

 Afterwards, a new .xes log file will be generated next to the input log file.

+The `artifacts` folder contains an example redo log, as well as a more verbose one, and an overview of the state the example database was in after process execution.

 ## Requirements

 In order for the tool to run, a working installation of `Java 11` is required,